Finger and Hand Injury Treatment

-When you hurt your finger or hand, rest and ice are often the first treatments.
+When you hurt your finger or hand, rest and ice are often the first treatments for broken finger care.
 You can also take non-steroidal anti-inflammatory drugs (NSAIDs) for pain.

 For injuries that don’t require surgery, your doctor may treat your finger or hand problem with a:

 - Splint or “buddy taping.”
 This involves taping one finger to another to keep it from moving.

 After your finger or hand injury starts to heal, your doctor may prescribe physical therapy.

 Finger and hand surgery to treat sports injuries